Azuzez5/Thoi-Khoa-Bieu/README.md

-# Smart Timetable (PWA)
+# Smart Timetable

 A mobile-first smart timetable app for students.
+Create for personal use

 ## Features
 - Add & manage subjects